David Risher

 John David Risher (born July 15, 1965) is an American businessman and philanthropist.
-He is the CEO and co-founder of Worldreader, a non-profit organization that aims to get children reading so they can reach their potential, and the co-founder of #HalfMyDAF whose goal is inspire more philanthropic giving.
+He is the CEO of Lyft, co-founder of Worldreader, a non-profit organization that aims to get children reading with their families so they can reach their potential.

 Risher served as an executive at Microsoft Corporation, and was Senior Vice President of US Retail at Amazon.com from 1997 to 2002.
 In November 2009, together with Colin McElwee, he founded Worldreader.
+Risher succeeded Lyft co-founder Logan Green as its CEO in April 2023.

 Early life and background

 Risher was raised by his divorced parents, living primarily with his mother in Chevy Chase, Maryland.

-In 1987 he graduated from Princeton University, where he majored in Comparative Literature and wrote his thesis on “The Changing Attitudes towards Language in Samuel Beckett’s early Metafiction.”
+In 1987 he graduated from Princeton University, where he majored in Comparative Literature and wrote his thesis on “The Changing Attitudes towards Language in Samuel Beckett's early Metafiction.”

 After graduating from college, he worked at L.E.K.
 Consulting, He bicycled across the United States before entering Harvard Business School, from which he graduated in 1991 with an MBA.